MicrosoftDocs/VBA-Docs/api/Publisher.Application.md

 api_name:
 - Publisher.Application
 ms.assetid: acfc7efb-e6a5-a89a-3aee-3cb4af2f3508
-ms.date: 06/08/2017
+ms.date: 05/31/2019
 localization_priority: Normal
 ---

 # Application object (Publisher)

 Represents the Microsoft Publisher application.
 The **Application** object includes properties and methods that return top-level objects.
 For example, the **ActiveDocument** property returns a **Document** object.

 ## Remarks

-When using Microsoft Visual Basic for Applications in Publisher, all of the properties and methods of the  **Application** object can be used without the **Application** object qualifier.
-For example, instead of typing `Application.ActiveDocument.PrintOut`, you can type  `ActiveDocument.PrintOut`.
-Properties and methods that can be used without the  **Application** object qualifier are considered "global."
-To view the global properties and methods in the Object Browser, click **<globals>** at the top of the list in the **Classes** box.
+When using Microsoft Visual Basic for Applications in Publisher, all the properties and methods of the **Application** object can be used without the **Application** object qualifier.
+For example, instead of typing **Application.ActiveDocument.PrintOut**, you can type **ActiveDocument.PrintOut**.

+Properties and methods that can be used without the **Application** object qualifier are considered _global_.
+To view the global properties and methods in the Object Browser, choose `<globals>` at the top of the list in the **Classes** box.

 When accessing the Publisher object model from a non-Publisher project, all properties and methods must be fully qualified.

+Use the **[Application](Publisher.Application.Application.md)** property to return the **Application** object.

 ## Example

-Use the  **[Application](Publisher.Application.Application.md)** property to return the **Application** object.
 The following example displays the application name.

 ```vb
 Sub ShowAppName()